Notions (Winchester College): As customs

-An example of a custom which is a notion is Morning Hills, when the whole school gets up early in the morning, twice a year, to meet on the top of St. Catherine's Hill, a nearby hill belonging to the college.
-It remains the only time that the whole school regularly assembles together; a former headmaster, James Sabben-Clare, wrote that each year, the head explained this fact "to disbelieving parents of first-year boys".
+An example of a custom which is a notion is Morning Hills, when the whole school gets up early in the morning, once a year, to meet on the top of St. Catherine's Hill, a nearby hill belonging to the college.
+It used to be the only time that the whole school regularly assembles together; a former headmaster, James Sabben-Clare, wrote that each year, the head explained this fact "to disbelieving parents of first-year boys".
+However, as of September 2022 and the admission of day pupils in the 6th form, attendance is only compulsory for boarding pupils.

 A "bad notion" was a custom that was not permitted to pupils in a certain group; for instance, in 1901 it was a bad notion for a pupil who had been at the school for less than four years to wear a speckled straw hat.